MarcoJob92/to-do-react-app/README.md

 ## Getting started

-To get this Front-end running locally:
+To get this Front-end App running locally:

 - Clone this repo
 - `npm install` to install all required dependencies